 We need to check if a visitor has a cookie set on their browser.
 If he does, we log the visitor in automatically and we know who he is.
 This delivers a better user experience to the user because we don’t bother him with pop-ups asking to subscribe, etc. The user will get a premium experience without interruptions.
 The benefit of logging-in the user automatically allows us to learn more about the identified user and offer him what he needs without disrupting his visit.

 Let’s say the user goes to the product section, then chooses a subcategory.
 Let’s say, for this scenario, that you are a B2B magazine about logistics and warehouses, so the user clicks on the subcategory “Forklifts” and filters to “all electric forklifts.”
 Since we already know a lot about this user’s needs, this is where we can offer a free PDF download that explains how to choose an electric forklift.
 You are a magazine publisher, not an e-shop, so this “help” type information has more authority and value for the user.
 When the user clicks to download the PDF, we show him a sleek form with a few fields like name, email and company name.
 If the user is already subscribed and has a cookie, we can prefill some of these fields and just ask for the information we don’t have.
 Then, of course, we allow him to download the PDF with our high quality content.

-Monetize the information you collect
+Monetize the actionable web analytics data you collect

 The user continues to browse through the forklifts and then leaves the site.
 What just happened?

 We have generated a quality lead!
 Our system is smart, so we have collected all the data about the user from the moment he entered the site.
 We now know what he did on the site, we know that he was looking for electric forklift, and we know which one he liked the best (most likely the ones he kept open for the longest time or visited more times).
 We also know his name, email and company name.
 It’s a very warm if not hot lead.
 This information can be sold or you can market directly to the user via email or via remarketing campaigns.
 You name it.